anoma/namada/documentation/docs/src/user-guide/ibc.md

 > - `chains.key_name` specifies the key of the signer who signs a transaction from the relayer.
 The key should be generated before starting the relayer.

 ### Create IBC client/connection/channel between instances
-Hermes CLI has commands to create them.
 Before the creation, a node of each instance should be running.
+Please refer to [here](#setup-nodes-for-namada-instances) if you want to set up nodes on your machine.

 #### Install Hermes
 Before IBC operations, we have to build our Hermes from source.